 The unsuspecting ‘trash thrower’ (later to be the ‘victim’) could give the Dumpster Diver his break.
-For example company phone records, organization charts and locations of employees, especially management level employees who can be impersonated to the hacker’s benefit.
-Unshredded procedure and policy manuals can assist the hacker to become knowledgeable about the company’s policies and procedures, and therefor be able to convince the victim about their authenticity.
-The hacker can use official company letterhead to initiate official looking correspondence and request information.
+For example company phone records, organization charts and locations of employees, especially management-level employees who can be impersonated to the hacker’s benefit.
+Unshredded procedure and policy manuals can assist the hacker to become knowledgeable about the company’s policies and procedures, and therefore be able to convince the victim about their authenticity.
+The hacker can use the official company letterhead to initiate official-looking correspondence and request information.
 A hacker can retrieve confidential information from the hard disk of a computer as there are numerous ways to retrieve information from disks, even if the user thinks the data has been ‘deleted’ from the disk.

 Spying and Eavesdropping

 A clever spy can determine the id and password by observing a user typing it in (Shoulder Surfing).
 All that needs to be done is for the attacker to place themselves behind their victim and then observe the pin code (for example) that is entered into the payment terminal.
 If the company policy states that the helpdesk can communicate the password to the user via the phone, then if the hacker can eavesdrop or listen in to the conversation, the password can then be easily compromised.
 An infrequent computer user may even be in the habit of writing the id and password down, thereby providing the spy with one more way to get information.

 Acting as a Technical Expert